ipni/go-naam/README.md

 - The publisher creates an IPNI advertisement that contains the IPNS record data and the IPNS name as a multihash lookup key for that record.
 - The publisher announces the new advertisement to IPNI, and IPNI ingests the advertisement.
 - Each unique IPNS name has its own chain of advertisements.
 The chain can be optionally kept as a historical record of the IPNS record updates.
+  - The key used to create the IPNS record is the same key used to sign records on the chain.
+This prevents IPNS records from being published by parties that did not create the IPNS record.
+In other words, BobProvider can only advertise IPNS records `/ipns/<bob's-key>`, and Bob cannot advertise `/ipns/<alice's-key>`.
+  - A downside to this is that each separate IPNS record requires a separate IPNI advertisement publisher.

 ### Resolving IPNS